rstevenn/LainOS/README.md

  - Windows 10

 ### build and run
- - Open a terminal in the directory containing LainOS
+ - Go in the directory containing LainOS
  - Execute the 'build_boot_loader.bat' script by double clicking on it
  - Double click 'bochsrc.bxrc' to run the OS on a virtual machine